Shinto shrine: Hiyoshi shrines

+Hiyoshi shrines are branch shrines of Hiyoshi Taisha.
+They have origins in Sannō Ichijitsu Shintō and worship Oyamakui no Kami.

 Kumano shrines

 Kumano shrines enshrine the three Kumano mountains: Hongū, Shingū, and Nachi (the Kumano Gongen (熊野権現)).
 The point of origin of the Kumano cult is the Kumano Sanzan shrine complex, which includes Kumano Hayatama Taisha (熊野速玉大社) (Wakayama Prefecture, Shingu), Kumano Hongu Taisha (Wakayama Prefecture, Tanabe), and Kumano Nachi Taisha (Wakayama Prefecture, Nachikatsuura).
 There are more than 3,000 Kumano shrines in Japan.

+Gion Shrines

+Gion shrines are branch shrines of Tsushima Shrine, Yasaka Shrine or Hiromine Shrine.
+Historically associated with Gozu Tenno, they became dedicated to Susanoo during the separation of Shinto and Buddhism.

 Structure

 The following is a list and diagram illustrating the most important parts of a Shinto shrine: